BalliuLab/crocotel/README.md

 library(crocotel)
 ```
 ### Preliminary step: Format the input data
-#### This step takes in input files formatted exactly as in MatrixEQTL (1 expression files for each context, 1 genotype file, 1 snpsloc file, and 1 geneloc file)
+#### This step takes in input files formatted exactly as in MatrixEQTL (1 expression file for each context, 1 genotype file, 1 snpsloc file, and 1 geneloc file)
+#### The output creates a directory called "crocotel_formatted_data/" inside the specified output directory with a subdirectory for the expression of each gene in each context.
 ```
-exp_files=list.files("crocotel_example/input_data/", pattern = ".exp.txt")
+exp_files=list.files("crocotel_example/input_data/", pattern = ".exp.txt", full.names = T)
 geneloc_file="crocotel_example/input_data/geneloc.txt"
 snpsloc_file="crocotel_example/input_data/snpsloc.txt"
 genotypes_file="crocotel_example/input_data/all_genotypes.txt"

+# output directory where all crocotel final and intermediate output will be stored.
+Only set this directory once.
 out_dir="crocotel_example/"

 format_data(exp_files, geneloc_file, snpsloc_file, genotypes_file, out_dir)